tammergalal/katacoda-scenarios/service-focused-observability/step2.md

 Whenever working with new code, it can be daunting to understand a system and how all of its subsystems interact.

-Datadog instrumentation allows us to get immediate insight into what's going on with our software systems, and begin exploring places that may need fixes or improvement.
+Datadog instrumentation allows us to get an immediate insight into what's going on with our software systems, and begin exploring places that may need improvement.

-If we open our `deploy/docker-compose/docker-compose-broken-instrumented.yml`{{open}}, we can begin to understand how instrumentation is done with our application:
+If we open our `docker-compose-files/docker-compose-broken-instrumented.yml`{{open}}, we can begin to understand how instrumentation is done with our application:

 ```
   agent: